core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 order to do that, they should first obtain a SID range from a registry and use that range to assign or generate SIDs to items of their YANG module.
 The assignments can then be stored in a ".sid" file.
-For example how this could be achieved, please refer to {{sid-lifecycle-ex}}.
+For example on how this could be achieved, please refer to {{sid-lifecycle-ex}}.

 Registration of the ".sid" file associated to a YANG module is optional but recommended to promote interoperability between devices and to avoid duplicate allocation of SIDs to a single YANG module.
 Different registries might have different requirements for the registration and publication of the ".sid" files.
-For diagram of one of the possibilities, please refer to the activity diagram on {{fig-sid-file-creation}} in {{sid-lifecycle-ex}}.
+For a diagram of one of the possibilities, please refer to the activity diagram on {{fig-sid-file-creation}} in {{sid-lifecycle-ex}}.

 Each time a YANG module or one of its imported module(s) or included